valentinaantonov58885/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's important to first write clear, correct, and maintainable code, and only optimize when profiling indicates a bottleneck.

+# 2023-12-02
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance can be important, it's often more effective to focus on writing clear and maintainable code first.
+It's easy to get bogged down in trying to optimize code too early in the development process, which can lead to unnecessary complexity and bugs.
+Instead, it's better to write code that works correctly and is easy to understand, and then optimize only if necessary.